Frequently Asked Questions

 Q: How does Career Services help Swarthmore students find employers?

 A: Our employer development efforts include contacting major employers in fields of interest to our students as well as regular contact with our parents and alumni, encouraging them to post jobs and internships for students.
 In 2017-2018, we posted over 1,350 full-time jobs and over 650 internships in our primary job database.
-Students had access to an additional 6,000 internships through Handshake; UCAN Intern(UCAN), an internship consortium of 16 colleges and universities across the country; and 400+ technical internships developed through our engIN internship consortium.
+Students had access to an additional 6,000 internships through Handshake; UCAN Intern(UCAN), an internship consortium of 17 colleges and universities across the country.

 A: Career Services fulfills its education mission through our individual counseling sessions with students and our programming emphasizing a diverse range of career fields and topics.
 We believe it is important to be informed and knowledgeable about the world outside of Swarthmore, one in which our students will actively participate as leaders making a difference in their chosen fields.
 Career exploration is a vital part of students’ career development and we are committed to providing students with many opportunities to test their assumptions about careers and gain valuable experience.
 We accomplish this goal by curating three distinct internship databases for students, by funding internships for students, and by arranging substantive mentoring opportunities for students.